FlowFuse/website/src/handbook/development/releases/planning.md

     went well and what could be improved and generate action items to act on the feedback.
  2. Kicking off the next release.
 The involves:
-    1. The Product Owner describing the themes, goals and priorities of the new release
+    1. The Product Manager describing the themes, goals and priorities of the new release
     2. Reviewing the [Development Board](https://github.com/orgs/flowforge/projects/1/views/1)
        for the new milestone.
        High-priority items are assigned owners so that everyone has something to